 - Get to know us.
 Look over our archives to understand the topics and writing styles we’re interested in.

-- You are writing for the general reader who cherishes the beauty and natural diversity of the N.C. coast.
+- You are writing for the general reader who cherishes the beauty and natural diversity of the North Carolina coast.
 Writing in the third person in a journalistic style is usually the best way to convey complicated issues to our readers.
 We use the Associated Press Stylebook as our guide.
 So should our writers.

 - Be sure to include brief bios with your stories.
 We like to tell our readers something about our writers.